yaph/coderstats/README.md

     * Fetch data from coderwall provided user has specified the coderwall name into coderwall collection
     * Allow data update if older than 24 hrs
 * delete account feature for authenticated users
-* Aggregations:
-    * overall most used languages of owned repos
 * User RSS feed
 * Don't display empty tabs
 * More details on repos like collaborators http://developer.github.com/v3/repos/collaborators/